 The extremely essential tool within the carpet cleaning industry is the vacuum cleaner.
 Vacuum cleaners are available in all sorts of shapes and sizes.
 Particularly designed for various cleaning applications.
-Vacuum cleaners can be categorized into two basic groups.
-Those which are made for the removal of dry soils, and others designed for extraction of liquids.
+Vacuum cleaners can be categorized into two basic groups:

 Several various attachments are available for use in combination with most of these vacuum cleaners.
 Each one designed for specific cleaning jobs.
-All of these factors taken into consideration make vacuum cleaners a most multipurpose and indispensable cleaning tool of the trade.
+All of these factors taken into consideration make vacuum cleaners the most multipurpose.
+The indeed indispensable cleaning tool of the trade.

-“Vacuum Cleaning,” in a nutshell is the removal of soils from a surface by means of suction.
-Vacuum cleaning for the intention of removing dry soils is generally considered to be a form of sweeping.
+Vacuum cleaning, in a nutshell, is the removal of soils from a surface by means of suction.
+This for the intention of removing dry soils is generally considered to be a form of sweeping.

 Carpet Cleaner Auckland 09-489 5599